nextensio/docs/content/en/Architecture/onboarding/_index.md

 ### Data Center is completely darkened

 Connectors establish connection inside to outside, so there is no need to tinker with any firewall/security rules!
-There is no need to advertise your private services to the world through DNS - keep it all within your data center.
+There is no need to advertise your private applications/services to the world through DNS - keep it all within your data center.

 ### Whatever happened to IP addresses ?